Hayes-Maldonado-Rodney-White-Capstone/Share/README.md

 ## How Share was built/Project Setup

 This full-stack application was made using HTML, CSS, Bootstrap, JavaScript, MySQL, Java, SpringBoot and Thymeleaf and is completely mobile-responsive with all original assets.
 In a team of four,  we were involved in the full software development cycle including planning, standups, coding, testing, and git workflow.
-This project is meant to demonstrate all the skills learned during the 6 month bootcamp expierence at Codeup.
+This project is meant to demonstrate all the skills learned during the 6 month bootcamp experience at Codeup.

 #### Setup